utah-cs4470-sp23/class/assignment1/README.md

 - You must start to implement the [JPL command line interface](https://github.com/utah-cs4470-sp21/jpl/blob/main/spec.md#jpl-compiler-command-line-interface).
-  In particular, your implementation for this assignment should support the `-l` flag.
-We will use then when testing your code.
+  In particular, your implementation for this assignment should support the `-l` flag and it must print (to STDOUT) `Compilation successful` when lexing is successful and `Compilation failed` when a lexer error is encountered.
+We will use these features when testing your code.
 Of course you do not yet need to support the other command line flags.

 ## CHECKIN: Due Friday January 29